Ramineon/Ramin_Thesis/README.md

 # Ramin_Thesis

-This repo is Going to make RP for some CSV file's and make a classification Based on them
+This repository will generate recurrence plots (RP) from CSV files and use them to perform classification tasks based on the patterns identified in the plots